The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 Can Headless Browsers Be Detected?

-Just because you can scrap a website using the latest technologies, it doesn't mean you should.
-Web scraping can be seen as bad and some developers go the extra mile to block and avoid crawling their web content.
+Just because you can scrap a website using the latest technologies doesn't mean you should.
+Web scraping can be seen as bad, and some developers go the extra mile to block and avoid crawling their web content.

-That said, headless browsers can be detected and here are techniques that developers use to detect headless browser scraping activities:
+That said, here are techniques to detect headless browser scraping activities:

 The request frequency is a clear indicator.
-This takes us back to the previous point about the performance being a double edge blade.
+This takes us back to the previous point about the performance being a double-edged blade.

-While it's a great thing to be able to send more requests at the same time, a website that doesn't want to be scraped will quickly detect that a single IP is sending too many requests per second and block the requests in a split second.
+On the one hand, it's great to be able to send more requests at the same time.
+However, a website that doesn't want to be scraped will quickly detect that a single IP sends too many requests per second and block them.

 So what can you do to avoid it?
-If you're coding your own scraper, you can try to throttle the number of requests that you send per second, especially if you're sending them all through the same IP.
-That way you can try and simulate that you're a real user.
+If you're coding your own scraper, you can try to throttle the number of requests you send per second, especially if they're through the same IP.
+That way, you can try and simulate a real user.

-Another very common way developers use to determine if you're a real user or a bot trying to scrap their website is to keep an updated blacklist of IPs that they can't trust.
+Another common way to determine if you're a real user or a bot trying to scrape a website is through an updated blacklist of IPs.
 These IPs aren't trusted because they've detected scraping activities originating from them in the past.

 Although bypassing IP filtering shouldn't be a problem, ZenRows offers excellent premium proxies for web scraping.